 - triglyceride level (high in chylous ascites)

 - glucose level

 - lactate dehydrogenase level

 - amylase level (suggests pancreatic pathology)

-Post procedure care should be taken with therapeutic procedures to avoid large fluid shifts.
-Albumin needs to be replaced parenterally to avoid disequilibrium. recognition of post paracentesis circulatory collapse.
+Postprocedure care should be taken with therapeutic procedures to avoid large fluid shifts.
+Albumin needs to be replaced parenterally to avoid disequilibrium, in recognition of the risk of post paracentesis circulatory collapse.
 Diuretics, salt and water restriction are frequently used.

 - circulatory collapse (minimised by replacing volume and albumin) 2